dasupradyumna/launch.nvim/README.md

     -- whether to enter INSERT mode after launching task in a buffer insert_on_launch = false, ---@type boolean

-    options = {
+    -- same fields as `TaskOptions` in "Task Configuration" subsection options = {
       -- set the default current working directory for all tasks cwd = nil, ---@type string